SlothBorg/Dungeon23/Dungeon/Level 01/Room_31.md

 ### More Info:

 * This cave is off of [Room 14](Room_14.md)
-* The runes and geometric shapes, form a binding spell
+* The runes and geometric shapes form a binding spell
 * Resting in the area results in strange and disturbing dreams, food spoils faster and magic takes on a dark taint.

 #### Faction & Inhabitant